Zolkin1/drone-autopilot/README.md

 5. Before starting development, please create a new branch with the convention ```<first intial><last inital>-<branch name>```

 # Motor Calibration
+First version is a c++ program that needs to be run on the Navio2 pi.
+Cmake and make the rt folder.
+Plug in the motor to PWM port 0.
+Run calibration.out as root.
+The ESC should emit a 1-2-3 beep then it should emit another beep and that indicates it is done.
+If that doesn't work then enter "0" into the terminal.
+If there are issues, follow [this](https://forum.arduino.cc/index.php?topic=270309.0) link.

-You will need to use ``` tmux ``` to create mulitple windows to run each rosnode.
+Second version uses the ROS implementation (deprecated) You will need to use ``` tmux ``` to create mulitple windows to run each rosnode.
 In each tmux window, you will need to run ```source /drone-autopilot/drone-autpilot/GC_Drone/devel/setup.bash``` to source this ROS workspace.
 On one window run:
 ```